BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 The transition from physical to virtual desktops can disrupt patch management, so it is important to revisit your patch management strategies when you deploy VDI.

 The first consideration involves how you've configured your virtual desktops.
-Many VDI products offer administrators a choice between providing a dedicated virtual desktop to each individual user and
+Many VDI products offer administrators a choice between providing a dedicated virtual desktop to each individual user and sharing a single virtual desktop among all of the users.
+Of course, there are also deployments that fall somewhere in between.
+For instance, you might have several different desktop images that are shared among groups of users.
+Or you might provide personal virtual desktops for some users and shared virtual desktops for others.

 Patching personal vs. shared virtual desktops